 Changes

+Overall:

 In the new version, I added three features for the game.
 There are levels, time and score, life, saving and loading.

 Level:

 For the level feature, the game has four levels now.
-Each level has a flag as the teleport point of next level.
-The hero can move to the next level by touching the flag at end of each level.
-In addition, touching the flag of the last level is the goal of game.
+Each level has a flag as the teleport point of the next level.
+The hero can move to the next level by touching the flag at the end of each level.
+In addition, touching the flag of the last level is the ultimate goal of the game.

 Time and score:

 Each level has a time limitation which is one hundred seconds.
 Peer second of remained time worth’s one point.
-For example, if player complete the level with ninety seconds, he/she will get ten reward score.
-The game can record and display player’s scores at the left top corner now.
-There are two type of score.
+For example, if the player completes the level with ninety seconds, he/she will get ten reward score.
+The game can record and display the player’s score at the left top corner now.
+There are two types of score.
 The first one is the score of current level.
-The score is a dynamic number, which depends on the remain time and numbers of mushroom hero got.
-Another is the total score of the game.
-When hero touches the flag to the next level, the score of the current level will be added to the total score.
-Moreover, the total score is also displayed at left top corner.
+This score is a dynamic number, which depends on the remained time and the numbers of mushroom the hero collected.
+Another is the total score of the game, which is also displayed at the left top corner.
+When the hero touches the flag to the next level, the score of the current level will be added to the total score.

 Life:

 The hero has more than one life.
-The number of remained life will be displayed at the left top corner.
+The number of remained life will be displayed at the left top corner as well.
 When hero’s life equals 10, the game is over.
-Then, the picture of game over will be shown on the screen.
-After two seconds, the hero will respawn in the level1 with full health, and score is changed to zero.
+Then, the picture of “game over” will be shown on the screen.
+After two seconds, the hero will respawn in the level1 with full health, and the score is refreshed to zero.

 Saving and loading:

 The game provides saving and loading functionalities for players.
-The player can quickly save the game states by pressing the key “q” and loading the saved game states by pressing the key “s”.
+The player can save the game states by pressing the key “q” and loading the saved game states by pressing the key “s”.

 Design principle